harpribot/Graph-Inference/README.md

 2. Do marginal inference on nodes, when some of the nodes are observed
 3. Do Expectation Maximization on the Conditional Probability Distribution when one node is hidden.

+Node Names:
+1. G -> Grade of a Student
+2. D -> Difficulty of the course
+3. I -> Intelligence of the Student
+4. S -> SAT score of the Student
+5. R -> Nature of Recommendation Letter

 The graph implemented for Case 1, and Case 2: